Heterotrophic Plate Count: What is HPC and when is the right time to use it?

 • involves the contamination of surface waters and groundwater which may set off a series of diseases referred to as water pollution diseases.

-Water can become contaminated in many ways.
+Water pollution can occur in many ways.
 There are two main sources of contamination – bacterial and chemical.

 Bacterial contamination is usually measured by the fecal coliform levels in the water.
 Fecal coliform is an indicator organism; it is easily measured and can signal the presence of other harmful bacteria in water.
 This sort of bacterial contamination can occur as a result of improper water treatment (for example, not chlorinating water from a wastewater treatment plant properly), as a result of rotten or corroded piping allowing bacterial growth in pipes, or as a result of poor water storage.